Military Poncho Shelter Configurations using Trekking Poles

 No matter how you set up your poncho shelter always try to pull the hood up.

-Due to the size of the military poncho, there are only so many useable poncho shelters that you can make.
-But the list of what you can do with a poncho is endless.
-While all these shelters could have been set up using a ridgeline, more stakes, and guidelines.
-My point here was to demonstrate that you don't need trees.
-With minimum supplies, you can set up a shelter in a matter of minutes.
-That can protect you from the elements.
+Due to the size of the military poncho, there are only so many viable shelter configurations you can create.
+However, the possibilities for what you can do with a poncho are virtually endless.
+While all these shelters could have been set up using a ridgeline, more stakes, and guidelines, the point here is to show that you don’t need trees.
+With minimal supplies, you can set up a shelter in just minutes that will protect you from the elements.

-My favorite set-up out of all the poncho shelter configurations.
-Is the Plow/Flying V. I feel that it provides the most room and is the sturdiest out of all of them.
+Out of all the poncho shelter configurations, my favorite is the Plow/Flying V. I find it offers the most room and is the sturdiest overall.

-With any fieldcraft, you should practice before you need to use the skill.
-This post just shows you how I would set up the different poncho shelters using trekking poles.
-Are there better ways to do it?
+As with any fieldcraft, it’s important to practice before you need the skill.
+This post demonstrates how I set up various poncho shelters using trekking poles.
+Could there be better ways to do it?
 Could I have used different knots?
-Sure, but that is not the point.
-This post was to get you thinking about how a poncho can provide you temporary shelter when needed.
+Absolutely.
+But the goal here is to get you thinking about how a poncho can provide temporary shelter when necessary.

 Now It's Your Turn-